 After finding success as a personal organizer, she wrote a book that quickly became a best-seller.

 I read Marie Kondo’s book a few years ago.
 Her book is called: The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.

 Even if you haven’t read this book, you may have heard about her Netflix show, “Tidying Up With Marie Kondo“.

 Ever since her show came out I have seen people all over social media trying to get rid of all the things in their quest to live more minimally.

 Sometimes when you are drowning in clutter, it’s easy to just feel overwhelmed and not know where to start.

 That is where the KonMari method shines!
 You keep the items that truly bring you joy and throw out the rest.
 It’s that simple!

-Let’s look at three key aspects of KonMari: categories, containers, and joy.
+Here are the three key aspects of KonMari: